Havana Cathedral

-Havana Cathedral (Catedral de San Cristóbal) is one of eleven Catholic cathedrals on the island.
-It is located in the Plaza de la Catedral on Calle Empedrado, between San Ignacio y Mercaderes, Old Havana.
-The thirty by forty-nine meters rectangular church serves as the seat of the Roman Catholic Archdiocese of San Cristóbal de la Habana.
-Christopher Columbus’ remains were kept in the cathedral between 1796 and 1898 before they were taken to Seville Cathedral.
+Havana Cathedral (Catedral de la Purísima Concepción de María) is one of eleven Catholic cathedrals on the island.
+It is located in the Plaza de la Catedral on Calle Empedrado, between San Ignacio y Mercaderes, Old Havana, Havana, Cuba.
+The thirty by forty-nine meters rectangular church serves as the seat of the Archdiocese of San Cristóbal de la Habana.
+Christopher Columbus’s remains were kept in the cathedral between 1796 and 1898 before they were taken to Seville Cathedral.

 It was built between 1748 and 1777 and was consecrated in 1782.

 History

 The largest missionary group in Havana was the Society of Jesus.
 After extensive petitioning and the purchase of a piece of land in the Plaza by Diego Evelino Hurtado de Compostela, Bishop of Santiago de Cuba, a permit was granted.
 The cathedral is set in the former Plaza de La Ciénaga.
 In 1727 plans to build a church, convent and collegium were approved and the project began to take form.
 The plaza is located on the site of a swamp that was drained and used as a naval dockyard before the cathedral was built.
 The Jesuits began construction of the cathedral in 1748 on the site of an earlier church and it was completed in 1777, well after King Charles III of Spain expelled the Jesuits from the island in 1767.
 The cathedral once held remains of Christopher Columbus.

 In 1796, after the Peace of Basel was signed and Spain ceded most of Hispaniola to France, the remains of Columbus were moved and laid to rest in the Havana Cathedral's Altar of the Gospel.
 The gravestone read: Oh Remains and Image of Great Columbus, Be Preserved One Thousand Years in the Funerary Urn.
 The remains were returned to Spain in 1898 after the Cuban War of Independence.

 In the early 19th century, the baroque altars were replaced by neoclassical ones, urged by Bishop Espada, a fervent admirer of Neoclassicism and the original wood ceilings were plastered over.